pachterlab/gget/README.md

 or any of the species assemblies available [here](https://genome.ucsc.edu/cgi-bin/hgBlat) (use short assembly name).

 `-o` `--out`
-Path to the csv the results will be saved in, e.g. path/to/directory/results.csv (or .json).
+Path to the file the results will be saved in, e.g. path/to/directory/results.csv (or .json).
 Default: Standard out.
 Jupyter Lab / Google Colab: `save=True` will save the output in the current working directory.

 **Flags**
 `-csv` `--csv`
 Command-line only.
-Returns results in csv format.
+Returns results in CSV format.
-Jupyter Lab / Google Colab: Use `json=True` to return output in json format.
+Jupyter Lab / Google Colab: Use `json=True` to return output in JSON format.

 ### Example